maomlab/maomlab.github.io/_pages/molecule_nodes.md

    4. Make cartoon style.
 Add node -> Molecular Nodes (bottom menu item) -> Style -> Cartoon.
 Place it near the `MOL_style_atoms_cycles` node.
    5. Add a wire from the Atoms otuput of `MOL_color_set_common` node to the `Atoms` input of the new `Cartoon` node.
    6. To have both atoms and cartoon, add a `Join Geometry` before the `Output Group` node and wire both `MOL_style_atoms_cycles` and `Cartoon` nodes into it.
+   7. Add `Molecular Nodes` -> `Selection` -> `Chain Selection`.
+Position it before the atoms and cartoon style objects.
+Select `Chain A` and pass feed the `Selection` into the cartoon node and the `Inverted` into the atoms node.
+   8. To set the colors, you can also e.g. the `Molecular Nodes` -> `Color` -> `Color by Chain` and feed it into the `MOL_color_set_common` node.

+### Materials
+   1. Objects have materials that determine how light interacts with it.
+   2. Click `Shading` from the toolbar.
+   3. To create a new shader, click the `New Material` icon (looks like a copy icon) from the shader panel.
+Give it a good name.
+   4. The default shader is the Principled BSDF and has a lot of sliders.
+The biggies are the `color`, `roughness`, and `subsurface scattering`.
+If you want it to be metalic then set the metallic slider.